adhamalhossary/operationalizing-ml-on-azure/README.md

 ## Authentication

-There was no need to authenticate as i used the environemnt provided by Udacity where authentication was already done.
+There was no need to authenticate as i used the environemnt provided by Udacity where authentication was already implemented.

 ## AutoML model